minecraft-linux/mcpelauncher-manifest/README.md

 # Wiki

-Please check our wiki https://mcpelauncher.readthedocs.io for information about compiling or installing this launcher.
+Please check our wiki https://minecraft-linux.github.io for information about compiling or installing this launcher.
+The old wiki of readthedocs is obsolete.

 # Nightly Prebuilds